plylrnsdy/vscode-run-as/README.md

     - Run `*.ts` corresponding compiled `*.js` in node
     - Run `*.spec.ts` corresponding compiled `*.spec.js` in mocha
     - Run `*.bat`, `*.cmd`, `*.sh` in terminal
-    - to run a **task** by right-clicking a script instead of typing a command
+    - To run a **task** by right-clicking a script instead of typing a command
         - run a **server** in a new terminal windows
         - run a **watcher** in a new terminal windows
         - and so on
     - Open `binary file`
         - in default application
         - in the application you like
-    - and so on
+    - And so on
-2. Automatic switch working directory when run different file in different folder in workspace.
+2. Automatic switch working directory when run different file in a different folder in the workspace.

 ## Configuration